SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Abstract

 \section{Abstract}

 We present photometric and spectroscopic observations of SN\,2020bio, a double-peaked Type IIb supernova (SN) discovered within a day of explosion, primarily obtained by Las Cumbres Observatory and Swift.
-SN\,2020bio displays a rapid and long-lasting initial decline throughout the first week of its light curve, similar to other well-studied Type IIb SNe.
-This early-time emission is thought to originate from the cooling of the extended outer envelope of the progenitor star that is shock-heated by the SN explosion.
-We compare SN\,2020bio to a sample of other double-peaked Type IIb SNe to investigate its progenitor properties.
+SN\,2020bio displays a rapid and long-lasting initial decline throughout the first week of its light curve, similarly to other well-studied Type IIb SNe.
+This early-time emission is thought to originate from the cooling of the extended outer hydrogen-rich (H-rich) envelope of the progenitor star that is shock heated by the SN explosion.
+We compare SN\,2020bio to a sample of other double-peaked Type IIb SNe in order to investigate its progenitor properties.
 Analytical model fits to the early-time emission give progenitor radius ($\approx$ 100--1500 $R_\odot$) and H-rich envelope mass ($\approx$ 0.01--0.5 $M_\odot$) estimates that are consistent with other Type IIb SNe.
-However, SN\,2020bio displays several peculiarities, including: 1) weak H spectral features and narrow emission lines indicative of pre-existing circumstellar material; 2) an underluminous secondary light curve peak which implies a small amount of synthesized $^{56}$Ni ($M_{\text{Ni}}$ $\approx$ 0.02 $M_\odot$); and 3) low-luminosity nebular [O\,I] features.
-These observations are more consistent with a lower-mass progenitor (M$_{\text{ZAMS}} \approx$ 12 $M_\odot$) that was stripped of most of its H envelope before exploding.
+However, SN\,2020bio displays several peculiarities, including: (1) weak H spectral features indicating a greater amount of mass loss than other Type IIb progenitors; (2) an underluminous secondary light-curve peak that implies a small amount of synthesized $^{56}$Ni ($M_{\text{Ni}}$ $\approx$ 0.02 $M_\odot$); and (3) low-luminosity nebular [\ion{O}{1}] and interaction-powered nebular features.
+These observations are more consistent with a lower-mass progenitor ($M_{\text{ZAMS}} \approx$ 12 $M_\odot$) that was stripped of most of its H-rich envelope before exploding.
 This study adds to the growing diversity in the observed properties of Type IIb SNe and their progenitors.

 \keywords{Circumstellar matter(241) --- Core-collapse supernovae(304) --- Supernovae(1668)}